 In the case of investment return changes, actuaries often determine that they would be able to certify the new scale (so that no refiling or notification is then needed until the next scheduled annual certification).
 For example, if the earned investment return change is based on a change in the experience underlying the DCS and a spread is used to determine the illustrated nonguaranteed elements, then generally it follows (at least for a reasonable range of investment returns) that the new scale also will satisfy the requirements of the Model.
-Actuaries using a spread approach may want to initially test a range of earned investment returns.
+Actuaries using a spread approach may want to initially test a range of earned investment returns to be satisfied that the spread will pass the tests under a range of DCS earned investment returns.
 There also may be other acceptable methods besides the spread approach that will allow changes in the credited interest rate (or other nonguaranteed elements) without requiring certifications more frequently than annually.
 So long as they have not determined that they are unable to certify a new illustration scale, many actuaries may not file a new certification until the next scheduled annual certification.